SomedudeX/mpeg-convert/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Describe the issue**
-A clear and concise description of what the issue is.
-Provide any additional context if necessary...
+A clear and concise description of what the issue is

 **Steps to Reproduce**
-A series of steps to reproduce the issue...
+A series of steps to reproduce the issue

 **Expected behavior**
-A description of what you expected to happen, as well as a description of what actually happened...
+What you expected to happen and what actually happened

 **Logs**
-Attach the logs by either...
- - Copy pasting directly from the terminal
- - Piping the output to `tee`:
-    ```
-    mpeg-convert.py [options] <file.in> <file.out> | tee log.txt
-    ```
-   the output will be at `log.txt`.
+Attach the output of the program

 **System Environment**
-Attach the output of `--version`...
+Attach the output of `--version`